BoomCheeseBurge/Real-Estate-App/README.md

 <Button title="Seed" onPress={seed} />
 ```
 Press the button once to seed the database with dummy data and reload the app.

+## <a name="to-be-added">⌚ To Be Added</a>

+Plans for the future are to implement the following features:

+- [ ] Create 'Agent' and 'Admin' roles using the Teams feature provided by Appwrite
+- [ ] Add an admin-only view dashboard
+- [ ] Create a form for users to sign-up as an agent
+- [ ] Enable agent user to upload and view their properties
+- [ ] Implement purchase/booking property system based on buy/rent
+- [ ] Implement like system
+- [ ] Implement comment system (maybe with like system too)